rohan-uiuc/illinois-chat-presentation/slides/04c-analytics-dashboard.md

 - Usage metrics for comprehensive tracking
 - Chatbot performance monitoring with accuracy and satisfaction scores
 - Insights and automated reports for educators
-Using banner_step_003.png as the screenshot
+Using project_analysis.png and conversation_analysis.png screenshots
 -->